-I-77 Express features dynamic pricing, which varies toll rates in real-time based upon traffic demand to keep the express lanes moving at a minimum of 45 mph at all times.
+I-77 Express features dynamic pricing, which varies toll rates in real-time based upon traffic demand through a design to move traffic through the corridor at an average minimum speed of 48 mph or faster.

 A More Reliable Driving Experience

 I-77 Express use dynamic pricing to help manage traffic flow and provide faster, more predictable travel.
-Roadside equipment calculates real-time prices every 5 minutes, 24 hours a day, aiming to ensure the lanes are moving at 45 mph or faster.
+Roadside equipment calculates real-time prices every 5 minutes, 24 hours a day, designed to move traffic through the corridor at an average minimum speed of 48 mph or faster.

 Dynamic Pricing to Keep Traffic Flowing 24/7

-Based on real-time traffic conditions and demand, I-77 Express toll prices will vary periodically throughout the day to maintain a minimum speed of 45 mph in the express lanes.
+Based on real-time traffic conditions and demand, I-77 Express toll prices will vary periodically throughout the day to move traffic through the corridor at an average minimum speed of 48 mph or faster.
 As traffic increases in the express lanes, the toll price respectively increases to keep the number of additional vehicles entering the express lanes at a minimum, which keeps traffic moving.
 When traffic volume decreases in the express lanes, the toll price respectively decreases.

 Your Toll Price Locks the Moment You Enter